Divorce/Separation

 This video is the second in a series about important issues in family law matters like divorce, custody and parenting plans.
 Learn how to schedule and plan for holidays when you have a parenting plan and get tips that can help make dealing with these issues easier for your family.

-Divorce and Other Options for Ending Your Marriage without Children in Washington State
+Divorce and Other Options for Ending Your Marriage WITHOUT Children in Washington State

 If you have no children and want to get a divorce or dissolution of domestic partnership, read this first.
 This does not include court forms but will guide you to the forms you need. #3241EN